Skip to main content

 Academic Career and Research Areas

-Carolin Daniel's scientific career focused early on diabetology, with a particular focus on the immunology of diabetes.
+Carolin Daniel's scientific career focused early on immunology, with a particular focus on the immunology of diabetes.
 She conducted her PhD within the DFG Research Training Group at the University of Frankfurt and at the Karolinska Institute in Stockholm.
-With a Leopoldina fellowship she completed her postdoc on "Immune tolerance of type 1 diabetes" in the field of diabetology/immunology in the laboratory of Prof. Harald von Boehmer (Harvard Medical School, Boston/USA).
+With a Leopoldina fellowship she completed her postdoc on "Immune tolerance of type 1 diabetes" in the field of immunology in the laboratory of Prof. Harald von Boehmer, Harvard Medical School, Boston/USA.

 Within the framework of a Leopoldina returnee fellowship, she returned to Germany in March 2012 and established her own research group on "Immunology of Type 1 Diabetes" with a focus on immune tolerance at the Helmholtz Diabetes Center Munich (Institute of Diabetes Research, Director Professor Anette-G. Ziegler) by means of a Helmholtz junior research group.
-The junior research group at the Helmholtz Diabetes Center was successfully evaluated internationally at the end of 2016 and consolidated as a research unit.
-In June 2019, Carolin Daniel accepted the professorship of Immunomodulation (Clinical Pharmacology/Immunopharmacology) as part of the joint appointment by LMU and Helmholtz Zentrum München.
+The junior research group at the Helmholtz Diabetes Center was successfully evaluated internationally at the end of 2016 and consolidated as an independent research group.
+Based on funding of a W2 Professorship Grant from the Excellence Program for Outstanding Female Scientists (Helmholtz Association) in June 2019, Carolin Daniel accepted the professorship of Immunomodulation (Clinical Pharmacology/Immunopharmacology) as part of the joint appointment by LMU and Helmholtz Zentrum München.
 Since October 2022, she has headed the independent Research Unit "Type 1 Diabetes Immunology" (TDI).

 In addition, Carolin Daniel is involved in various functions in numerous initiatives and networks, including: